nfdi4plants/nfdi4plants.github.io/src/content/articles/discover-and-explore-arcsearch.md

 ---
 title: Search ARCs for specific keywords and metadata
-summary: Our service for the discovery and exploration of ARCs helps you find data sets.
+description: Our service for the discovery and exploration of ARCs helps you find data sets.
 ---

 The ARCSearch is a tool for integrated search and analysis of individual ARCs and experimental metadata.